nadigerdivya/Interview_Questions/README.md

 9. Rate yourself for React out of 10?
 10. What is the difference between Rest API and GraphQL?
 11. What is Lazy Loading?
+12. What library did you use for Unit testing?
+How dod you do unit testing?
+13. What do you prefer for unit test cases?
+Is it good to write test cases while working on an each use case or at the end of development?

 Javascript